silver13/h8mini-acro/README.md

 # Eachine H8 mini acro firmware

-This is a acro firmware for the Eachine H8mini quadcopter.
+This is an acro firmware for the Eachine H8mini quadcopter.

 Initial release may contain bugs and "unintended features".